Why Cyber Security and Information Assurance?

 - The security and assurance of our information and communications infrastructure is a national priority.

 - Companies face the emerging trend of information warfare and cyber terrorism.
-They tackle thousands of cyber-attacks on a daily basis.
-Information security and protecting critical infrastructure, systems and data become strategically important for the survival of companies and institutions.
+They tackle thousands of cyber-attacks on a daily basis. and protecting critical infrastructure, systems and data become strategically important for the survival of companies and institutions.

 - As digital information moves to a more networked and globalized infrastructure, it is essential that managers understand the threats to this information.
 The creation of effective corporate-wide security plans with well established security programs, policies, controls, and procedures as well as awareness and training initiatives is vital.